paulmj7/linecopyprotocol/README.md

 ## Disclaimer

 This is a small tool I worked up while learning Deno.
-The technical specifications are open for contributions and ideas.
+The technical specifications are open to contributions and ideas.
 For ideas and suggestions please open an issue.
 For pull requests please update tests as necessary.